jawwadabbasi/api-gateway-redis/README.md

 Session cookies:
 - Cached in Redis as `cookie:<uuid>`
 - Loaded via `Users.VerifySession()`
-- Auto‑merged into request body
+- Auto-merged into request body

-If a route requires authentication but session missing → returns **403 Unauthorized**
+If a route requires authentication but session missing -> returns **403 Unauthorized**

 ---